DAAD-LSM doctoral projects

 - The offered projects of this DAAD-GSSP application cover most areas of natural and life sciences from Cell and Developmental Biology, Genetics, Ecology, Microbiology, Molecular Biology, Biochemistry, Evolutionary Biology, Plant Sciences, Pharmacology and Systematic Botany and Mycology.

-- Please check our faculty members´research here
+- You are welcome to browse through our faculty members´research here

 - APPLY NOW